yantra-core/yantra/ReadMe.md

 Commands:
-  init            Initialize a new world in the current directory clone           Clone a world from the Yantra library deploy          Deploy your physics world list            List your worlds info            Checks current directory for a Yantra world and displays information about it
+  init            Initialize a new world in the current directory deploy          Deploy your physics world list            List your worlds info            Checks current directory for a Yantra world and displays information about it